thephez/dash-docs/_includes/devdoc/guide_transactions.md

 {% autocrossref %}

-If you use anything besides a standard pubkey script in an output, peers and miners using the default Bitcoin Core settings will neither accept, broadcast, nor mine your transaction.
+If you use anything besides a standard pubkey script in an output, peers and miners using the default Dash Core settings will neither accept, broadcast, nor mine your transaction.
 When you try to broadcast your transaction to a peer running the default settings, you will receive an error.